 Sleep is a major factor in hormonal balance.
 While it's not always easy to get a full night's rest each night, Smith suggests working on a sleep routine to promote better sleep.
 Try taking a bath, reading, or doing yoga before bed to relax your body and mind for a deeper sleep.

-Head to MindBodyGreen for the full story, and read about the best foods for hormone balance next.
+Head to MindBodyGreen for the full story, and read about the five best foods for hormone balance next.